UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 <opt text="False">

-We need to tranform the raw model output so theat they lie between the values of 0 and 1 somehow!
+We need to transform the raw model output so that it lies between the values of 0 and 1 somehow!

 </opt>